Health Insurance Portability and Accountability Act (HIPAA)

-In compliance with the Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191 as amended) ("HIPAA"), Carnegie Mellon University ("University") has adopted the following Health Insurance Portability and Accountability Act Policy ("Policy") to ensure reasonable protection of Protected Health Information ("PHI"), as defined by the Code of Federal Regulations 45 C.F.R.
+In compliance with the Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191 as amended) ("HIPAA"), Carnegie Mellon University ("University") has adopted the following Health Insurance Portability and Accountability Act Policy ("Policy") to protect Protected Health Information ("PHI"), as defined by the Code of Federal Regulations 45 C.F.R.
 160.103.
 It is the intent of this Policy to act as a supplement to, not a replacement for, other University Policies.

 Declaration of Hybrid Entity Status

 The University is a Covered Entity under the HIPAA statute and regulations, however, the business activities of the University include both covered and non-covered functions.
-Therefore, the University has designated itself as a Hybrid Entity whereby only certain components of the University are covered by the HIPAA Privacy and Security rules.
-The following areas of the University are designated as Covered Components:
+The University hereby designates itself a hybrid entity for purposes of HIPAA compliance.

-Carnegie Mellon University's designated Covered Components shall maintain the security and privacy of PHI in accordance with the requirements of the HIPAA statute and regulations.
+Carnegie Mellon University's designated HCC shall maintain the privacy of PHI in accordance with the requirements of the HIPAA statute and regulations.

-The President of the University shall appoint a University HIPAA Privacy Officer responsible for coordinating compliance with the HIPAA Privacy Rule and a University HIPAA Security Officer responsible for coordinating compliance with the HIPAA Security Rule.
-The specific roles and responsibilities of these two officers shall be set forth in supplemental documentation developed by the University.
+The President of the University shall appoint a University HIPAA Privacy Officer responsible for coordinating compliance with the HIPAA Privacy Rule.
+The specific roles and responsibilities of this officer shall be set forth in supplemental documentation developed by the University.

-The University HIPAA Privacy Officer, the University HIPAA Security Officer and Primary Components shall coordinate to develop supplemental procedures to implement this Policy.
+The University HIPAA Privacy Officer and Primary Components shall coordinate to develop supplemental procedures to implement this Policy.

 Violations of this Policy may result in suspension or loss of the violator's use privileges with respect to University Information Systems, and/or discipline up to and including termination of employment with the University.
 Additional civil, criminal and equitable remedies may apply.

-Exceptions to this Policy must be approved by the University HIPAA Security Officer and the University HIPAA Privacy Officer in consultation with the Office of the General Counsel and relevant individuals in the Primary Components.
+Exceptions to this Policy must be approved by the University HIPAA Privacy Officer in consultation with the Office of the General Counsel and relevant individuals in the HCC.
 All exceptions must be formally documented.
 Exceptions will be reviewed on a periodic basis for appropriateness.